Ard3ny/ard3ny.github.io/_posts/2023-02-18-DIY-Pi-KVM-Raspberry -Pi-4.md

 * USB Keyboard and mouse (with leds and the wheel), PS/2 keyboard, * Bluetooth HID;
 * Control the server power using ATX functions;
 * Access via Web UI or VNC;
-* Ability to use IPMI BMC, IPMI SoL, Redfish and Wake-on-LAN to control the server;
+* Ability to use "IPMI BMC, IPMI SoL, Redfish" and Wake-on-LAN to control the server;
 * The ready-made OS with read-only filesystem;
 * Extensible authorization and HTTPS out of the box;
 * Health monitoring of the Pi;